LandazuriPaul/Codenames/README.md

 Here is an unordered list of improvements coming up:

 - Mobile friendly!
-So that the spymasters can be even more discrete!
+So that the spymasters can be even more discrete! --> Be clear if you need to scroll right

 - Whose turn is it currently?

+- Randomize teams

+- Party seed in Title

 - Join a game / New game in different menus

+- Dirty version

 - Counter for the time for each turn
   - Time restricted games ?